EvilJagaGenius/jagoombacolor/README.md

 - Pokemon Crystal (graphical corruption fixed)
 - Wario Land DX, https://www.romhacking.net/hacks/6683/ (boots)

+Batteryless saving: This allows Goomba Color to save its SRAM data on most modern reproduction/bootleg flash cartridges that have an SRAM chip but no battery installed.
+This works by writing the SRAM data into Flash ROM memory and restoring the data from Flash ROM into SRAM when booting.

+The Flash ROM is updated in the following instances:
+- Pressing L+R to bring up the main menu (with a prompt)
+- Writing a Save State or Quick Save State by pressing R+SELECT
+- Deleting a Save State or SRAM
+- Exiting

+The batteryless Goomba Color SRAM storage area in Flash ROM is dynamically determined and depends on the maximum ROM size of the flash cartridge.
+In case you need to extract/inject/edit something, you will find the data at ROM address `flash_size - 0x40000` and the length is 0x10000 bytes.
+Emulators should also be able to extract the SRAM data into a `.sav` file from a re-dumped compilation.

+If you need to manually specify the save data location in ROM, you can append the compiled ROM with `53 56 4C 43` (SVLC) followed by the address in little endian (`00 00 0C 00` would be offset `0xC0000` on the flash chip).
+Make sure the address is correctly aligned to your flash chip’s sector size and that it’s accessible from the GBA ROM space (max.
+32 MB).

+Holding SELECT+UP+B on startup will wipe the save data in case something is not working right.

+Tested repro cartridge flash chips: 128W30B, 256L30B, 29LV128DT, M36L0R7050T, M36L0R8060T, GL128S, M29W128FH, MSP55LV128M

 To build:
 - Install the latest DevkitPro GBA tools
 - Navigate Msys2 to this directory